inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section4.md

 These changes ensure that the simulation workload is properly partitioned across all available processors for optimal parallel performance.

 ## Run your simulation
-Below is the updated Python script for running the simulation across two machines using an MPI cluster.
+Below is the updated Python script for running the simulation across two machines using an MPI cluster and the newly created list of commands.

 ```python
 import inductiva